fanoframework/fanoframework.github.io/tutorials/creating-https-application/index.md

 $ fanocli --controller=Home --route=/
 ```
 ## Setup SSL certificate
 For our development  purpose we only need to use self-signed certificate.
-If you plan to have a publicly reachable server, you will need to ask a trusted third party, called Certificate Authority, to attest the certificate for you.
+If you plan to have a publicly reachable server, you will need to ask a trusted third party, called *Certificate Authority*, to attest the certificate for you.

 We need to create private key.
 We use OpenSSL to generate 1024 bit key.
 For our purpose, 1024 bit key is sufficient.